shower/shower/packages/shower/README.md

 npm run bundle
 ```

-You'll find your presentation in `bundled` folder.
-You can also run `npm run archive` to get the same files in `presentation.zip`.
+You'll find your slides in `slides` folder.
+You can also run `npm run archive` to get the same files in `slides.zip`.

 Publish your presentation online by running: